scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

-The search algorithms are global functions which may generally have extra keyword arguments that control their operation beyond the ones used by ``fmin`` (they represent hyper-hyper-parameters!).
+The search algorithms are global functions which may generally have extra keyword arguments that control their operation beyond the ones used by ``fmin`` (they represent hyper-hyperparameters!).
-The intention is that these hyper-hyper-parameters are set to default that work for a range of configuration problems, but if you wish to change them you can do it like this:
+The intention is that these hyper-hyperparameters are set to default that work for a range of configuration problems, but if you wish to change them you can do it like this:

 .. code-block:: python